vojtechpulec/english-for-designers/02-first-impressions/index.md

 # 👋 Hello!
 I'm Vojtěch Pulec,

 a young **graphic designer** based near Prague.
-Apart from design, I'm tapped into **music and fashion.** I'm also an Arsenal fan, and i enjoy gaming in my free time.
+Apart from design, I'm tapped into **music and fashion.** I enjoy gaming in my free time, and I'm also an Arsenal fan.

 ## Something more about me: